 Whether you're growing flowers for use in fresh-cut or dried floral design, traditional blooms provide just one form of material.
 Ornamental grasses, grains, herbs, and even a few vegetables can become important components in a diversified flower business.
-They yield up a wealth of useful material that can be reliably produced on an annual basis.
-They can be used to substitute for or to augment other types of interesting focal-point and filler materials that are cut from the landscape, such as woody plants, rushes, sedges, and berries.
+These crops yield up a wealth of useful plant material that can be reliably produced on an annual basis.
+They can be used to substitute for or to augment other types of interesting focal-point and filler materials that are cut from the landscape, such as woody plants, rushes, sedges, cones, and berries.

 Here are a few recommendations for herbs, grasses, and vegetable varieties you can grow as additions to your floral menu.

 Herbs can be useful in both fresh and dried floral designs, crafts, and other value-added products, providing texture or shape or scent or color.

 Some are more appropriate for cutting than others, however, by virtue of certain features: perhaps they have the stem length or vase life needed for fresh cuts, or do not turn brown when dried.
 Basil, for example, is available in numerous attractive cultivars, but only a few have the vase life to make them candidates for arrangements.
 The same is true for sage.

 The flowers of 'Ellagance Purple' lavender retain their intense, deep violet-blue, and are borne abundantly atop large, dense spikes of silver-green that hold up well for crafts and arrangements.
 Other herbs are rich in the essential oils that produce the finest potpourri, sachets, or other aromatherapeutic products.

 These are some other highly recommended herb varieties that provide texture and scent.